-Moreover, tall and large parts have a tendency to warp and must be supported to maintain rigidity throughout printing process.
+Moreover, tall and large parts have a tendency to warp and must be supported to maintain rigidity throughout the printing process.
 Warping can be caused by heat, vacuum forces, and thin walls.
-For larger parts, 0.5mm may not be enough to avoid warping depending on the cross sections.
+For larger parts, 0.5mm may not be enough to avoid warping depending on the cross-sections.

 Keep cross-sections below 50 mm: We are able to design models as small as 1 cm3 as small parts are light and therefore resistant to being deformed by gravity.
 We can print parts longer than 50 mm in the z-axis, but we try to avoid designs with cross-sections larger than 50 mm because they may distort during printing.

-The smallest resolvable text is 8 point (which equals to 11 pixels or 2.9mm), in both recessed and protruding features.
-In some instances, especially in the XY plane, font sizes smaller than 8 point may be possible but run the risk of losing detail due to over-curing, the unintended resin of curing across a feature.
+The smallest resolvable text is 8 point (which equals to 11 pixels or 3 mm), in both recessed and protruding features.
+In some instances, especially in the XY plane, font sizes smaller than 8 points may be possible but run the risk of losing detail due to over-curing, the unintended resin of curing across a feature.